WilliamC07/APCS-FinalProject/README.md

 #### Samson
 * Handled when user wants to subtract the values of 2 cells, finding the average of 2 cells, and raising the value of a cell to a power
 * Can now continue the program when user adds bad input
+* Created a file for use during demo